-- 1. The City Office of Administrative Hearings shall schedule a hearing on all matters for which it has received a notice of administrative civil enforcement between 15 and 45 calendar days after the office receives the notice. - 2.
-A notice of hearing may be served by any employee or agent of the City, including the ZEO or any sworn officer of the Albuquerque Police Department. - 3.
-The notice of hearing shall be served to all individuals listed on the notice of administrative civil enforcement and the ZEO through any of the following means: - a.
-Personal service upon the person(s) or their attorney or duly authorized agent(s). - b.
-First class mail, return receipt requested.
+- The City Office of Administrative Hearings shall schedule a hearing on all matters for which it has received a notice of administrative civil enforcement between 15 and 45 calendar days after the office receives the notice. pursuant to the Independent Hearing Office Ordinance (ROA 1994 Part 2-7-8). - A notice of hearing may be served by any employee or agent of the City, including the ZEO or any sworn officer of the Albuquerque Police Department.